Assessing certainty of evidence

 3. Assess risk of bias (or study limitations)

 Consider whether there are sufficiently serious concerns about risk of bias to reduce your confidence in the overall effect estimate.
 Remember that the presence of one or two studies with high risk of bias may not automatically lead to an overall judgement that the synthesised findings have high risk.
-Consider a sensitivity analysis to identify whether removing studies with high risk would significantly change the estimate of effect—if not, then the risk of bias may not be important to the interpretation of the result.
+Consider a sensitivity analysis to identify whether removing studies with high risk would significantly change the estimate of effect — if not, then the risk of bias may not be important to the interpretation of the result.

 The level of certainty can be downgraded by one level for serious concerns about risk of bias or two levels for very serious concerns (Guyatt, Oxman et al. 2011; Schünemann, Oxman et al. 2017).

-4. Assess inconsistency (or heterogeneity)
+4. Assess inconsistency or heterogeneity

 Any group of studies brought together in a systematic review will differ in their results due to random variation, no matter how similar their design and conduct.
-If differences are small and likely only due to chance then the results are considered ‘homogeneous’ and you can be more confident in the estimate of effect.
-If the results are inconsistent across studies—more than you would expect to see by chance alone—then the results are considered ‘heterogeneous’.
+If differences are small and likely only due to chance then the results are considered homogeneous and you can be more confident in the estimate of effect.
+If the results are inconsistent across studies — more than you would expect to see by chance alone — then the results are considered ‘heterogeneous’.
 There may be important factors modifying the effect from study to study and caution is needed in interpreting the results unless these factors are understood.

 Variation in results can arise from differences in the study characteristics such as the population, intervention/exposure, comparators or outcome measures.
 It can also arise from methodological differences such as bias or study design.
 While some evidence reviews will include more than one study design, reporting of the synthesis is undertaken by design.
-For example, the synthesis of observational evidence is undertaken separate to that of randomised controlled trials.
+For example, the synthesis of observational evidence is undertaken separately to that of randomised controlled trials.

 The term ‘statistical heterogeneity’ is used to describe variation that is greater than would be expected to arise by chance alone.
 There are several different ways statistical heterogeneity can be assessed in a meta-analysis.
 Visual examination of forest plots or other figures and tables can identify inconsistencies in the results.
-If the confidence intervals around the studies’ effect estimates do not overlap it is very unlikely that the studies are estimating the same underlying effect—one or more effect-modifying factors may be at work.
+If the confidence intervals around the studies’ effect estimates do not overlap it is very unlikely that the studies are estimating the same underlying effect — that is, one or more effect-modifying factors may be at work.
 Investigating these factors can be one of the most interesting opportunities for understanding the effects of the intervention or exposure of interest provided by meta-analysis.
 It can provide an opportunity to uncover important differences in how an intervention or exposure works that cannot be assessed with a single study (Deeks, Higgins et al. 2017).
 There are statistical tools to assist in measuring heterogeneity in the context of meta-analysis, including:

 - the I2 statistic, which estimates the proportion of the observed variation that is due to heterogeneity rather than chance (between 0–100%) (Deeks, Higgins et al. 2017).